andreasdr/minitscript/README.md

 - Whats left to do for 1.0 BETA release
   - some adjustments
+    - modules
+    - exceptions
+    - array sub type optimization
+    - passing method arguments with vector of pointer of MinitScript variables
+    - have a more sophisticated parser
+    - have interfaces
     - optional: make event system optional??? what about error emits/errors in functions/stacklets???
     - build system: check executable output directories
   - parser